ArtimisJ26/My-guide-to-Git-and-GitHub/Add_local_repo_to_GitHub/README.md

 Reference: https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git

-Make sure you have authenticated GitHub on your command line How? ->
+Make sure you have authenticated GitHub on your command line
- - Open your GitHub account on your browser
- - Open

 Step #1:- Create a new repository on GitHub.com
 Do not initialize the new repository with README, license, or gitignore files to avoid errors.